-Damages may be assessed and fines imposed of up to \$100 per day per violation.
+Damages may be assessed, and fines imposed of up to \$100 per day per violation by BHA's Board of Directors.
 These fines are authorized by the Amended Covenants of the BHA and the Planned Community Act Chapter 47F of the NC General Statutes.
-They become effective five days after the BHA Board's approval of the recommendations.
+Per state statute, fines become effective five days from the date of the property owner's compliance hearing.